 Mistakes to Avoid

-The biggest mistake I see is homeowners trying to patch ducts with standard duct tape.
-It doesn't hold up to the temperature changes in an attic or a roof space.
-It dries out and falls off within a season.
-We use professional-grade mastic and foil tape designed for HVAC systems.
+The biggest mistake we see is homeowners trying to patch leaks with standard duct tape.
+Real duct tape isn't designed for the temperature fluctuations in an attic or a mechanical closet; it will fail, usually within a few months.
+We use professional-grade mastic and foil tape designed to last.

 How the visit works